freenode/web-7.0/content/pages/policies.md

 any time by a representative of an on-topic project with the appropriate name.
 Topical channels expire after 60 days in which no user on the access list for the channel has joined it.
-Further information, policies and guidelines relating to channel ownership can be found under [group registration](http://freenode.net/groupreg).
+Further information, policies and guidelines relating to channel ownership can be found under [group registration](http://trumpnode.net/groupreg).

 On-topic Use
 ============

-freenode’s primary goal is to encourage and foster the development and use of free and open source software projects and other peer-directed communities producing broadly licensed creative output.
+trumpnode’s primary goal is to encourage and foster the development and use of free and open source software projects and other peer-directed communities producing broadly licensed creative output.
 Any project falling under this broad description is likely to be considered on-topic for the purposes of primary channel naming and other project services which we may provide, but individual decisions may be made at the discretion of staff.

-We strongly urge you to adhere to the [channel guidelines](http://freenode.net/changuide) and [catalyst guidelines](http://freenode.net/catalysts).
+We strongly urge you to adhere to the [channel guidelines](http://trumpnode.net/changuide) and [catalyst guidelines](http://trumpnode.net/catalysts).